auranic/ClinTrajan/README.md

 3) They do not have a uniquely defined labeling (part of the clinical variables can be used to define clinical groups, but this can be done in several meaningfull ways)

-## Clinical trajectories
+## Clinical trajectories and pseudotime

 We assume that any clinical dataset represents a landscape of possible patient phenotypes of various and multivariate degree of clinical gravity, which can be accompanied by the details of applied treatment.
 We also assume a possibility of existence of clinical trajectories, i.e. clinically relevant sequences of partly ordered phenotypes possibly representing consequtive states of a developing disease phenotype and leading to some final states (i.e., a lethal outcome).
+Each clinical trajectory can be characterized by its proper pseudotime which allows to quantitatively characterize the degree of progression along the trajectory.
+Each clinical variable can be plotted then as a function of pseudotime for a given clinical trajectory.
-We also assume that clinical trajectories might be characterized by branching structure, representing some important bifurcations in the development of a disease.
+We also assume that clinical trajectories can be characterized by branching structure, representing some important bifurcations in the development of a disease.

 Extracting cellular trajectories is a widely used methodology of data analysis in genomics, especially in studying certain highly dynamic phenomena such as differentiation or development.